Troop/Group Financial Reporting

-Please become familiar with all the resources available to you, and conduct the troop/group’s business accordingly.
-This is an opportunity for you to role model financial literacy and responsibility.
-We trust that you will embrace the challenge of handling girls’ hard-earned money and your troop/group’s finances.
+Please become familiar with all the resources available to you, and conduct the troop/group’s business with transparency and integrity.
+This is another opportunity for you to be a role model.
+We trust that you will embrace the challenge of being a good steward of your girls’ hard-earned money.
 We appreciate your commitment to Girl Scouts and helping to build girls of courage, confidence and character.

 If you have questions, please contact Customer Care at 800-852-4474.